-Tyrone and Moll reported that their movements were malarial in nature, as whole signs were repeated and the repetitive movements became smaller and smaller in amplitude.
+Tyrone and Moll reported that their movements were malarial, as whole signs were repeated, and the repetitive movements became smaller and smaller in amplitude.

-Palilalia also occurs in a variety of neurodegenerative disorders, most commonly occurring in Tourette syndrome, Alzheimer’s disease, and progressive supranuclear palsy.
+Palilalia also occurs in various neurodegenerative disorders, most commonly occurring in Tourette syndrome, Alzheimer’s disease, and progressive supranuclear palsy.

 Such degradation can occur in the substantia nigra where decreased dopamine production results in a loss of function.

-It can also occur in a variety of genetic disorders, including Fragile X syndrome, Prader-Willi syndrome, Asperger syndrome, autism, and logoclonia.
+It can also occur in various genetic disorders, including Fragile X syndrome, Prader-Willi syndrome, Asperger syndrome, autism, and logoclonia.

-In contrast to stuttering or logoclonia, Palilalicense repetitions tend to consist of entire sections of words or phrases, are often repeated many times, and the speaker has no difficulty initiating speech.
+In contrast to stuttering or logoclonia, Palilalicense repetitions consist of entire sections of words or phrases, are often repeated many times, and the speaker has no difficulty initiating speech.

-From these observations, it is suggested that palilalia results from a malfunction of control at the articulator level, while other variants of pathological verbal iterations result from an alteration of the formulator or dysfunctions of both the articulator and the formulator.
+These observations suggest that Palilalia results from a malfunction of control at the articulator level.
+In contrast, other variants of pathological verbal iterations result from an alteration of the formulator or dysfunctions of both the articulator and the formulator.

 Treatment for palilalia

-Behavioral research suggests that antecedent conditions can be manipulated to decrease the occurrence of palilalia and that it can be replaced with appropriate responses.
+Behavioral research suggests that antecedent conditions can be manipulated to decrease the occurrence of Palilalia and that they can be replaced with appropriate responses.

-Consequently, a variety of interventions designed to empower sponges have been investigated including scripts, command training, and rule-governed or self-control tactics.
+Consequently, various interventions designed to empower sponges have been investigated, including scripts, command training, and rule-governed or self-control tactics.

-Research also shows that palilalia was controlled by contextual conditions (i.e. audiences) that diminished palilalia when self-control procedures caused the speaker to avoid emission of the behavior.
+Research also shows that Palilalia was controlled by contextual conditions (i.e., audiences) that diminished Palilalia when self-control procedures caused the speaker to avoid the emission of the behavior.

-Still other investigation showed that Palilalia was under the control of competitive reinforcements.
-Greer et al. suggested that palilalia may serve a role similar to stereotypy or self-stimulating “behavior” for speakers.
+Still, another investigation showed that Palilalia was under the control of competitive reinforcements.
+Greer et al. suggested that Palilalia may serve a role similar to stereotypy or self-stimulating “behavior” for speakers.

-This finding was consistent with reports by Sundberg, Michael, Partington, and Sundberg, who found that a stimulus-stimulus pairing procedure resulted in the emission of repetitive speech sounds, a procedure replicated by Yoon.
+This finding was consistent with Sundberg, Michael, Partington, and Sundberg’s reports.
+They found that a stimulus-stimulus pairing procedure resulted in the emission of repetitive speech sounds, a process replicated by Yoon.

-Like babbling, a common response for typically developing babies, palilalia may have a similar automatic reinforcement function for some people.
+Like babbling, a typical response for typically developing babies, Palilalia may have a similar automatic reinforcement function for some people.

 In reference sessions, students A, B, C, and D sit individually at a table containing the materials used to participate in an activity such as coloring or building blocks, or on the floor in a “free play” area where the Opportunities to participate in games were present.

-Student E was seated at a table with a teacher and regular academic instruction was delivered in the form of learning units.
-The instructor began each session by presenting the background, “It’s time for (name an activity),” and began timing the session.
+Student E was seated at a table with a teacher, and regular academic instruction was delivered in the form of learning units.
+The instructor began each session by presenting the background, “It’s time for (name an activity),” and timing the session.

-If palilalia was issued, the instructor ignored the behavior.
-If correct touches were issued, the instructor gave verbal praise to the student.
-If the correct operations occurred, the instructor delivered the requested item to the student.
+If Palilalia was issued, the instructor ignored the behavior.
+If correct touches were published, the instructor gave verbal praise to the student.
+If the proper operations occurred, the instructor delivered the requested item to the student.

-During the treatment, when the participant emitted palilalia, the instructor immediately modeled a touch associated with the activity in which the student was engaged without the student being prevented from participating in the activity.
+When the participant emitted Palilalia during the treatment, the instructor immediately modeled a touch associated with the activity in which the student was engaged without the student being prevented from participating in the activity.

-If the student echoes the teacher’s touch, the experimenter gave the student words of verbal praise such as “That’s correct.
+If the student echoes the teacher’s touch, the experimenter gives the student words of verbal praise such as “That’s correct.
 That is a book.
-If the student did not echo the teacher’s touch but stopped emitting palilalia, the teacher did not continue to model the touch, and the activity or instruction continued.
+If the student did not echo the teacher’s touch but stopped emitting Palilalia, the teacher did not continue to model the communication, and the activity or instruction continued.

-When the response was stable, the participants returned to baseline and treatment conditions that were identical to the initial baseline and treatment sessions.
+When the response was stable, the participants returned to baseline and treatment conditions identical to the initial baseline and treatment sessions.

 Palilalia vs Ecolalia

-Palilalia is an unsolicited reiteration of utterances recognized as a type of motor perseverance that involves the speech mechanism.
+Palilalia is an unsolicited reiteration of utterances recognized as motor perseverance involving the speech mechanism.

-Echolalia and palilalia are two disorderly language patterns that are common in children with autism and Asperger syndrome.
+Echolalia and Palilalia are two disorderly language patterns common in children with autism and Asperger syndrome.
 These verbal symptoms can sometimes contribute to the early diagnosis of these disorders.

-Echolalia is a term used to describe a child’s non-functional repetition of certain phrases, such as those heard on television shows or from a parent.
+Echolalia is a term used to describe a child’s non-functional repetition of specific phrases, such as those heard on television shows or from a parent.
 For example, when an adult asks:

 “How are you today?” a child using echolalia will respond with “How are you today?” instead of saying, “I’m fine.”

-The echo of a phrase or question that is asked to the child directly is known as immediate echolalia, which is a very common trait in people with autism and Asperger’s syndrome.
+The echo of a phrase or question asked to the child directly is known as immediate echolalia, a prevalent trait in people with autism and Asperger’s syndrome.

-Delayed echolalia occurs when a child spontaneously repeats a sequence of words that were heard at an earlier time, for example, while watching a movie or TV show, in a way that is out of context with a typical conversation.
+Delayed echolalia occurs when a child spontaneously repeats a sequence of words that were heard earlier, for example, while watching a movie or TV show, in a way that is out of context with a typical conversation.

-Palilalia is a speech tic characterized by the instantaneous repetition of a child’s words that he or she used in conversation.
-Often times, repeated words are spoken in a whisper or murmur.
+Palilalia is a speech tic characterized by the quick repetition of a child’s words in conversation.
+Often, repeated words are spoken in a whisper or murmur.

-This disorderly speech pattern is among the common characteristics of autism, and along with echolalia, it is often an indication that a child is not acquiring or using verbal communication in a neurotypical way.
+This disorganized speech pattern is among the common characteristics of autism.
+Along with echolalia, it is often an indication that a child is not acquiring or using verbal communication in a neurotypical way.

-Echolalia and palilalia are classified as pragmatic speech disorders or a developmental deficit with respect to conducting a two-way conversation or using verbal language in the appropriate context.
+Echolalia and Palilalia are classified as pragmatic speech disorders or a developmental deficit concerning conducting a two-way conversation or using verbal language in the appropriate context.

-Children who have Asperger syndrome or high-functioning autism often qualify for speech therapy based on these pragmatic disorders, as their general vocabulary skills can be quite extensive.
+Children with Asperger syndrome or high-functioning autism often qualify for speech therapy based on these pragmatic disorders, as their general vocabulary skills can be extensive.

-Parents of autistic children with echolalia should be aware not to fall into a trap when it comes to assessing their child’s understanding of a communication.
+Parents of autistic children with echolalia should be aware not to fall into a trap when assessing their child’s understanding of communication.
 For example, a traditional method of testing whether the other person has understood is to ask them to repeat what was said.

-You can then accept that the communication was understood or you can make corrections to help the other person better understand what you are really saying.
+You can then accept that the communication was understood or make corrections to help the other person better understand what you are saying.

-However, this technique will not work and can be misleading when used with a child who has echolalia as they are simply “repeating” the words back to you without a real understanding of what was said or the meaning of the communication.
+However, this technique will not work and can be misleading when used with a child with echolalia.
+They are simply “repeating” the words back to you without a fundamental understanding of what was said or the meaning of the communication.

-It is important that these parents alert others who interact with caregivers and early childhood educators that the child has echolalia and may or may not have understood a particular conversation or question.
+These parents must alert others who interact with caregivers and early childhood educators that the child has echolalia and may or may not have understood a particular conversation or question.

-Children who are lower functioning on the autism spectrum may have poor verbal functioning beyond the use of echolalia, but therapists can still encourage communication through sign language or picture boards.
+Children who are lower functioning on the autism spectrum may have poor verbal functioning beyond echolalia, but therapists can still encourage communication through sign language or picture boards.

 However, the neuroanatomical correlates of these speech behaviors as ictal phenomena have not been determined.

-This case with ictal palilalia, echolalia, and echopraxia-palipraxia arising from the left frontal lobe, which was successfully documented by video-electroencephalography (EEG) monitoring and neuroimaging modalities.
+This case with ictal Palilalia, echolalia, and echopraxia-palipraxia arising from the left frontal lobe, was successfully documented by video-electroencephalography (EEG) monitoring and neuroimaging modalities.

 A 55-year-old right-handed man was admitted to the neurology department and complained of frequent bouts of rapid repetition of nonsense syllables.

-Her medical history was unremarkable except for chronic alcohol addiction, and she had a head trauma with laceration of the scalp while intoxicated 6 years ago.
+Her medical history was unremarkable except for chronic alcohol addiction, and she had head trauma with a laceration of the scalp while intoxicated six years ago.

 He did not lose consciousness or show any neurological abnormalities, such as confusion or aphasia, at that time.

-The patient had experienced a generalized tonic-clonic seizure episode 7 months prior to admission, but refused a medical examination at that time and continued to drink.
+The patient had experienced a generalized tonic-clonic seizure episode 7 months before admission but refused a medical examination and continued to drink.

-A diagnosis of conversion disorder and alcohol withdrawal syndrome was made at that time by his family physician; however, the episodes became more frequent and had occurred more than 10 times a day at the time of admission.
+His family physician diagnosed conversion disorder and alcohol withdrawal syndrome; however, the episodes became more frequent and had occurred more than ten times a day at the time of admission.

-During the interictal period, the patient was fully awake, and the bedside neurological examination showed no significant neurological dysfunction except for mild impairment of memory and short-term calculus.
+During the interictal period, the patient was fully awake, and the bedside neurological examination showed no significant neurological dysfunction except for mild memory and short-term calculus impairment.

-His language functions, which include speaking, reading, writing, naming, repeating, and understanding, were intact.
+His language functions, including speaking, reading, writing, naming, repeating, and understanding, were intact.

-During the ictal episodes, he began a brief and immobile gaze, followed by a slight rotation of the head to the right and a bilateral flexion of the arm for several seconds, and then repeated one or two nonsense syllables dozens of times, such as:
+During the ictal episodes, he began a short and immobile gaze, followed by a slight rotation of the head to the right and a bilateral flexion of the arm for several seconds.
+He then repeated one or two nonsense syllables dozens of times, such as:

 Da-Da-Da.
-Ma-Ma-Ma ”and“ Kireuk-Kireuk-Kireuk ”(all seizures) and additional but significant but inappropriate words such as:
+Ma-Ma-Ma ”and“ Kirkuk-Kirkuk-Kirkuk ”(all seizures) and other significant but inappropriate words such as:

-“Saram-Saram-Saram” (“human” in Korean) for tens of seconds (15 seizures) with or without rhythmic head of 1-2 Hz, body rocking or rhythmic posture of the right arm.
+“Saram-Saram-Saram” (“human” in Korean) for tens of seconds (15 seizures) with or without a rhythmic head of 1-2 Hz, body rocking, or rhythmic posture of the right arm.